Puppy Owners Manual

 I like giving my dogs, Chicken jerky, baked treats, homemade is even better, hard rubber nubby toys, deer antlers and soup or marrow bones.
 The marrow bones, which can be purchased at the local supermarket, are boiled for about 10 minutes, cooled and served.
 Once the dogs get the marrow out, I can reboil to sanitize them and replace as needed.

 There are so many different opinions on how to properly housebreak a dog.
 I can share with you a process that works best for us.
 You should keep in mind that just because this works for us, does not necessarily mean it will work for you.
-The same goes with the books and online resources.
-That's when brain storming comes in handy and we are always available to do that with you.
+The same goes for the books and online resources.
+That’s when brainstorming comes in handy and we are always available to do that with you.
 Be flexible, be consistent and be prepared to pack it all away and try again in a week or two, it is a process that takes time and patience, gentleness and consistency.
 Anyone who has potty trained a human baby knows this to be true.

 There is a misconception that small breeds dogs are difficult to housebreak.
 It is the timing that matters, not the breed!
 The smaller dog needs more time to grow until they can be physically capable of “holding” it.
 The owner of a small breed needs to be aware of this and when the time is right.
 Owners must also be consistent with training.

-While, I believe crate training is best.
+While I believe crate training is best.
 I have also dual trained my dogs with success.
 That is they are crate trained and housebroken but will also go on a pad if necessary.
 This is helpful during inclement weather and when we are staying in hotels during show season.
 No matter what, you should always set boundaries within your home to control your dog until he is able to be trusted in the house unsupervised.

 TIP: IT IS A MYTH THAT TOY BREEDS ARE DIFFICULT TO HOUSEBREAK.

 First two weeks of training: ring the bell yourself each time you go to the door to bring your puppy outside.
 Next two weeks: Pick your puppy up and touch his nose to the bell just prior to going outside.
-Your puppy should quickly catch onto this and begin to ring the bell when he want to go out, when he does praise him.
-Keep in mind, if it doesn't seem to be working repeat the process!
+Your puppy should quickly catch onto this and begin to ring the bell when he wants to go out when he does praise him.
+Keep in mind, if it doesn’t seem to be working repeat the process!
 There will come a day when you hear the little jingle that lets you know he finally figured it out.
 Praise him and take him out BUT do not play, until he goes potty otherwise, you will confuse him into thinking that he will get your attention or playtime when he rings the bell.

-Housebreaking can be successful as long as you are open minded and think before you act or react.
+Housebreaking can be successful as long as you are open-minded and think before you act or react.
 Make sure the entire family is on board so that training is consistent.
 Your puppy only wants to make you happy, you are his hero.
 Teach him well and he will bloom into the best dog he can be.

 Have no fear, there is a cleaner, I recommend that works wonders.
 It is safe, non-toxic and mild.
 It is an enzyme, so it consumes organic material, once dried you nor the puppy will ever know it was there.
 Use it on carpets, bulky items such as pet beds.
 It does not mask odors, it eats them.
 The product is called Nature’s Miracle™ and I recommend every puppy owner have it on hand.
 I travel with it to when on the show circuit and we are staying at hotels or when bringing a young dog to family functions.
 It’s great cleaner to have on hand when you are potty training human babies too!